French cruiser Iphigénie: Service history

 The keel for Iphigénie was laid down on 23 August 1877 and her completed hull was launched on 8 September 1881.
 Installation of the ship's propulsion machinery was delayed by more than a year while Naïade completed her initial testing.
 The two ships were fitted with similar propulsion systems, and the navy wanted to evaluate the machinery before proceeding with Iphigénie's construction.
 She was commissioned to begin sea trials on 15 May 1883, which included full power tests on 29 January 1884.
 She was completed the following month.
 While she was still undergoing trials, the decision was made on 16 October 1883 to convert Iphigénie to a dedicated training ship, and so following the end of trials on 27 February 1884, she was placed in the 3rd category of reserve to be converted.
 Her armament was significantly reduced.
 The ship was finally placed in full commission for active service on 16 August.
 Upon entering service, the ship was found to be cramped and the ship lacked sufficient sanitation facilities for lengthy voyages at sea.
 She nevertheless made eighteen major training cruises over the next sixteen years of active service.
+During this period, the ship trained men in a ten-month course that included education in navigation, gunnery, general seamanship, and operation of steam engines.

 While in Toulon on 3 March 1887, the ship caught fire and had to be partially flooded in a dry dock to put out the blaze.
 Repairs began thereafter and concluded on 5 May.
 In October 1888, a gun exploded aboard the ship, a result of the gun crew failing to lock the breech before firing it.
 Iphigénie was refitted again in 1896, which included further alterations to her armament, along with modifications that improved living conditions aboard the ship.
 In January 1897, Iphigénie was re-rated as a third class cruiser.
 She was replaced as the fleet's training ship in mid-1900, having been replaced by the new vessel Duguay-Trouin.
 Iphigénie was decommissioned on 14 August, but she remained in the navy's inventory for more than a year before being struck from the naval register on 4 December 1901.
 Some thought was given to giving the ship to the civilian École professionnelle de Bordeaux, but the plan came to nothing and she was instead placed for sale on 20 August 1904 and sold for scrap on 19 January 1905.